Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-optimiser.md

     - Outcome: Clear categorization of all recommendations with critical analysis of any unreasonable suggestions, todo list created to track optimizations

   2. Present modifications and obtain user confirmation
-    - Objective: Display all proposed modifications (both types) with before/after comparison, evidence, and impact assessment, then collect user decisions
+    - Objective: Display all proposed modifications (both types) with before/after comparison, evidence, and impact assessment, then collect user decisions in list format for each recommendation (Accept/Reject)
-    - Outcome: Clear list of user-accepted modifications ready for execution
+    - Outcome: Clear list of user-accepted modifications ready for execution.
+If user rejects all modifications, skip Step 3 and proceed to Step 4 to generate explanation report

   3. Execute accepted optimizations
     - Objective: Apply all user-accepted modifications to the original prompt while maintaining traceability to review report